puppetlabs/puppet-docs/source/pe/1.2/troubleshooting.markdown

 ### An agent's hostname has changed, and it can no longer contact its master

-Puppet Enterprise always writes a node's unique identifier to `puppet.conf` during installation, which provides some resilience against hostname changes that might otherwise change the node's "certname."
-However, if a node's `puppet.conf` is modified with a new certname, or if the certname is overridden on the command line at runtime, it is possible to wind up with a mismatch that will result in the master rejecting the certificate.
+Normally, a hostname change will not affect a node's certname.
+However, if the certname is changed in `puppet.conf` or at the command line, the node's previously signed certificate won't be used when contacting the puppet master.

-**Solution:** If the new certname is permanent, simply delete the node's `/etc/puppetlabs/puppet/ssl` directory, and the node will generate a new certificate and send a new signing request to the master.
-You can also clean the previous certificate on the master if you expect to re-use the old unique identifier for a new agent node.
+**Solution:** The agent will have submitted a new certificate signing request during the first attempted agent run with the new certname.
+Simply run `sudo puppet cert sign <new certname>` on the puppet master to allow the agent to connect under its new name.
+You can also run `puppet cert clean` on the previous certificate if you expect to re-use the old certname for a new agent node.

 ### Dashboard Was Installed Before the Puppet Master